 One of my major research concerns relates to the connections between space and movement (or ‘mobilities’ – movement that is shaped by processes of power), both theoretically and empirically.

-Funded firstly by the Aberystwyth Research Fund as a means of piloting the project, a larger scale version of the work, encompassing new case studies was funded in 2016 by the Leverhulme Trust.
+Funded firstly by the Aberystwyth Research Fund as a means of piloting the project, a larger scale version of the work, encompassing new case studies was funded 2016-2020 by the Leverhulme Trust.
 This was entitled ‘Invisible Infrastructure: Maritime Motorways and the Making of Global Mobilities’.
 I have presented the work widely in a variety of talks, as well as written about it in both academic and mainstream publications.
+I continue to work on the politics of ship routeing (also with O.Mueller).

 Carceral Seas: Crime, Governance and Mobilities